GabrieleFerrario/ComputerVisionProject/README.md

 User interaction with the system is handled by a Telegram Bot.

-For more information look at the presentation [Presentation.pdf](Presentation.pdf).
+For more information look at the [Presentation.pdf](Presentation.pdf).

 # Dataset